 AP (or Advanced Placement) courses are designed to deliver college-level curriculum and content at the high school level.
 Students register and pay in the fall to take an exam in the spring to measure they mastery of the course material.
 If the student scores high enough (each college has different requirements about what scores they will accept), he/she will be granted college credit for the course.
 AP classes are a great way for high school students to earn free college credit in high school (excepting the cost of the AP exam).
-CCHS offers three AP classes: AP Government, AP English, and AP Calculus along with numerous AP options through Michigan Virtual University.
+CCHS offers three AP classes: AP Government and AP Calculus along with numerous AP options through Michigan Virtual University.